Stephen King’s short story “Jerusalem’s Lot” is the latest of the prolific author’s work to be brought to the small screen.

-“This series is an intense, absolutely terrifying reimagining of classic gothic horror,” Wright said.
-“We can’t wait to work with the exceptional team of Donald De Line and Jason and Peter Filardi, along with our phenomenal lead actor, Adrien Brody…and of course, when it comes to horror, it doesn’t get any better or more masterful than Stephen King.”
+“This series is an intense, absolutely terrifying reimagining of classic gothic horror,” said Epix president Michael Wright.
+“We can’t wait to work with the exceptional team of Donald De Line and Jason and Peter Filardi, along with our phenomenal lead actor, Adrien Brody…and of course, when it comes to horror, it doesn’t get any better or more masterful than Stephen King.
+We’re thrilled to be the home to this incredible show.”